Le5tes/book-store-task/README.md

 In production setup the database connection should be set in the DATABASE_URL environment variable.
 The project expects a database named bookstore to be available to this user.

-For more info on setting up postgres see [Getting Started with Postgres](https://www.postgresqltutorial.com/postgresql-getting-started/)
+For more info on setting up postgres see [Getting Started with Postgres](https://www.postgresqltutorial.com/postgresql-getting-started/), or alternately on MAC-OS see [How to use Homebrew to install Postgres](https://wiki.postgresql.org/wiki/Homebrew).

 ## Setup
 #### Clone this repository: